kushagrabatra/autism-prediction-/README.md

 ## 🧠 Machine Learning Model
 The model uses a **Logistic Regression algorithm** trained on a publicly available autism screening dataset.
-After training, the model was serialized (`model.pkl`) and integrated into the FastAPI app for prediction.
+After training, the model was serialized (`https://github.com/kushagrabatra/autism-prediction-/raw/refs/heads/main/ml_testing/app/__pycache__/prediction_autism_v2.9.zip`) and integrated into the FastAPI app for prediction.

 ---